team-somehow/3-bricks/README.md

 ## 🚀 Future Scope <a name = "future_scope"></a>

--   Incorporating additional features such as dispute resolution mechanisms.
+-   Incorporating additional features such as **dispute resolution mechanisms**.

--   Expansion to cover other types of assets and properties across different countries.
+-   Expansion to cover **other types of assets** and properties across different countries.

--   Allowing for the creation of NFT-based investment products such as real estate investment trusts.
+-   Allowing for the creation of **NFT-based investment products** such as real estate investment trusts.

 ## ⛏️ Built With <a name = "tech_stack"></a>